hcengineering/platform-0.4/README.md

 ### Node.js 14.17 or later
 We propose to use [Node Version Manager](https://github.com/nvm-sh/nvm) for installation Node.js version 14.17+.

+#### MacOS on M1

+If you have MacOS on M1 it needs to use Node.js 16.x for the project.

 ### Rush.js
 We use [rush.js - a scalable monorepo manager](https://rushjs.io/) in the project
 ```bash